baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches copy.md

 It might seem like churches would press to end these requirements.
 But the workaround was healthy enough to let churches be healthy enough.[^6]  In most congregations, elders, deacons, trustees, and congregations aren't in conflict.
 If a church wanted a plurality of elders, it could have them.
 But the minimum was an authorized minister in agreement with keepers of an authorized location.

 So, this legal workaround, a holdover of persecution of the dissenters, became the blueprint for roughly 300 years.
-Even in the United States, it was an open question whether State governments **should** recognize a 'church' as a corporation with its own property.
+Even in the United States, after most states had disestablished official churches, it was an open question whether State governments **should** recognize a 'church' as a corporation with its own property.
+Corporations were usually created by the state legislature, and requiring minority faiths to lobby for their own corporations faced obvious challenges.
 Only in the early 20th century did "general" corporation statutes become widespread, where legal entities could form on general rules, without a special charter from the legislature.

 But while so much of what we think of Baptist and Evangelical life flourished under the Toleration scheme, a church could  become only-*so*-healthy.
-The Church's vision of itself became influenced by the law and culture.
-When disagreement or conflict did arrive, the law gave a little more weight to the property-keepers.[^7]
+When disagreement or conflict did arrive, the law mediated many questions through the property, and so it gave a little more weight to the property-keepers.[^7]

 ## Conclusion

 For several reasons, I think the English "toleration" structure was a primary reason for apparently "deacon-led" churches.
 When it was later combined with the "independent contractor" model of ministering after the Great Awakening, pragmatism built on legal workarounds.
+For  nearly 200 years, there was no reason to think the law could be changed, so there was little reason for there to be camps of Baptists with opposing views.
+The shortcomings were most apparent in conflict between pastors and deacons, and so it would have been easier to attributed the dysfunction to elders or deacons.
+By the last half of the 19th century, Baptists' vision of their own "tradition" already accounted for the law and the culture it had created.

 Like a massive planet, the gravitational pull of the legal system and the culture slowly worked on our seemingly independent polity decisions.

 But an important implication of all this: the deformation *wasn't caused by deacons usurping power.* If anything, it was the *elder* office that was more deformed by Toleration.
-And it would be an equal error to now deform the New Testament Deacon role into "dinner table servants," and not "counting table servants" to the church.
-The Apostles didn't fear food service; the followers of Jesus feared the counting table work would warp their ministry of the Word.
-The initial interaction between Spurgeon and his deacons, and respect of the differing roles, mediated through the congregation, may have represented a good example of what the relationship **should** looks like, even without the strictures of Toleration.
+And it would be an equal error to 'compensate' by deforming the New Testament Deacon role into mere "dinner table servants," and not "counting table servants" to the church.
+The Apostles didn't fear food service; they no doubt remembered Jesus' condemnation of religious leaders who devoured widows' houses and mites.
+Mark 12:38, et seq.
+They feared the counting table work would warp their ministry of the Word.
+The interaction between Spurgeon and his deacons, and respect of the differing roles mediated through the congregation, may have represented a good example of what the relationship **should** looks like, even without the strictures of Toleration.

-And that's also not to say churches were wrong for trying to follow the gospel under the culture and law available to them.
+And it's also important to understand that most of the early Baptists were trying to do their best under the culture and law available to them.
 But at some point, the pragmatism became the tradition, and developed its own inertia.

-What subtle deformations of the offices of elder, deacon, and member are present in today's church?
-Do the laws that elevate "Directors" or popular corporate leadership models inform our polity more than the New Testament?
+We probably has similar traditions; what subtle deformations of the offices of elder, deacon, and member are present in today's church?
+Do the laws that elevate "directors" or popular corporate leadership models inform our polity more than the New Testament?
 Even among people dedicated to the Word, in seemingly-healthy churches we would like to reproduce, it is important to think about why we do what we do.

 ---